PoomSmart/EmojiFonts/README.md

 `extractor.py` extracts PNG emoji images from the font.
 This opens up the possibility to theme the emoji font.

 # PNG Optimization

 `pngquant` and `oxipng` are used to optimize the images with little to none changes to the quality.
 The Apple emoji font sizes are reduced by nearly 50% using this method.
 The simpler the emoji images, the more size reduction is achieved.

 # Theming

 Theming scripts for all emojis vendors produce the font in TTC format.
 The font may be used by EmojiFontManager iOS tweak, and is guaranteed to work on iOS 6 and higher.
-Ensure that you executed `apple.sh` before following instructions below.
+Ensure that you executed `./apple.sh HD` before following instructions below.

 It is recommended to limit the depth of clone to `1` (`git clone --depth 1 REPO-URL`) because the repository size is usually big.